jamesharling/MappingRepository/README.md

 # MappingRepository

-Reduce your code churn when mapping between your entity and domain layers.
+Reduce your boilerplate code when mapping between your entity and domain layers.
 Simply have your repositories and entities inherit from the provided classes and interfaces, define your AutoMapper config and you're done.
 Supports IoC injection of database context and AutoMapper configuration.

 ## Getting started
 In your project that will hold domain layer repositories: